This Stok Kangri trip report was written by experienced guide John Healy about his adventures in August 2017.

 After we scramble along the icy rocks towards the summit, an hour of careful work realises our goal.
 We have timed it to a tee…….the sun breaks over the horizon just as we arrive at the summit.
 The golden dawn bathes the surrounding peaks below us.
 Time to draw a satisfying breath, summit hugs, and take it all in.
 It has truly been a memorable experience for all involved.

-Thanks again to Rob for writing this Stok Kangri Trip report.
+Thanks again to John for writing this Stok Kangri Trip report.
 I know it makes me want to go, what about you?